 Clifton Gardens is Sydney’s go-to muck dive—think seahorses, octopus, frogfish, and critters galore under the jetty.
 Shallow, sheltered, and unreal at night.

-7-day swell forecast for Clifton Gardens, calculated using Pelagic's Hadal Conditions Intelligence™.
-Wave heights are site-specific — adjusted for Clifton Gardens's exposure, orientation and depth profile.
-Colour bands show diveable conditions at this site: green is ideal, orange is marginal, red is undiveable.
+Site-specific wave heights adjusted for Clifton Gardens's exposure, orientation and depth profile.
+Colour bands: green = ideal, orange = marginal, red = undiveable.

 Clifton Gardens is Sydney's definitive muck dive — a shallow, silty harbour bay in Mosman where the unremarkable-looking bottom conceals one of the most productive macro environments in the city.
 The jetty pylons, baths netting, sandy patches, and silt substrate beneath them hold an extraordinary concentration of cryptic species.
 Seahorses are the headline attraction and are found here with a consistency that few other Sydney sites can match.
 Frogfish appear regularly and are among the species that make Clifton Gardens a destination for serious macro photographers.
 Octopus are abundant throughout the site.
 Eastern Blue Gropers, wobbegongs, and rays round out the larger species, while the sandy margins and silt patches yield nudibranchs, pipefish, and small crustaceans for divers patient enough to search carefully.